 - a.
 If a pupil is ill/unwell he/she should remain away from school until able to fully participate in the school day.
 In particular if he/she has had diarrhoea or vomiting within the last 48-hour period or if the pupil has had a higher than normal temperature, this must be registering with the 'normal' range for a 24 hour period before returning to school. - b.
 If the pupil has any childhood infection such as chicken pox, or any skin infection, return to school should only happen after the infectious period is over.
-Advice should be sought from the pupil's GP or the school nurses who will help as appropriate.
+Advice should be sought from the pupil's GP or the School Nurse and/or Welfare Officer who will help as appropriate and follow the guidance on infection control in schools.
 Parents must inform the school of any infectious diseases that their pupil may have come into contact with. - c.
 All pupils in school are expected to participate in all curriculum activities unless provided with a doctor's certificate.